Hazra-Souhardya/Face-Detection-System/README.md

 It can be used as attendance marking system in that way too.

 It uses OpenCV(Open Source Computer Vision) library with Python.
-OpenCV is a library of programming functions mainly for real-time computer vision.
+OpenCV is a library of programming functions mainly used for real-time computer vision.